DaedraKyne/daedrakyne.github.io/_projects/Undisclosed Pixel Game.markdown

 ---

-Pixel-Simulated Game inspired by Noita and Minecraft. (top-down)
+Solo-made Pixel-Simulated Game running on the GPU, inspired by Noita and Minecraft. (top-down)<br>
+Main tech used is compute shaders, to ensure high efficiency with large maps.